akka/alpakka/README.md

 - [@akkateam](https://twitter.com/akkateam) on Twitter
 - Questions tagged [#alpakka on StackOverflow](http://stackoverflow.com/questions/tagged/alpakka)

-The Alpakka project is supported by [Lightbend](https://www.lightbend.com/) and their Alpakka team.
+[Lightbend](https://www.lightbend.com/) is committed to Alpakka and has an Alpakka team working on it.

 Contributing
 ------------

 Contributions are *very* welcome!

-The Alpakka community and Lightbend's Alpakka team are happy to have you here.
+Alpakka loves new maintainers as well as old maintainers.

 There are more technologies to integrate with than a single person possibly could keep track of.
 That is why Alpakka is so dependent on its community to develop and to keep after all these connectors.
 Please step up and share the successful Akka Stream integrations you implement with the Alpakka community.